 |Plant Type||Deciduous or evergreen shrub|

-|Bloom Time||Early to late spring|
+|Bloom Time||Early spring to summer|

-|Flower Color||White, pink, red, orange|
+|Flower Color||White, pink, red, orange, peach|

 |Native Areas||Asia, Europe, North America|